Skip to content

 # <- server responds OK or not

-# -> client sends the data command
+# -> customer sends data order

 # <- server responds OK or not